wp-staging/wp-staging/readme.txt

 Some of you might be afraid of installing plugins updates because Your follow the rule "never touch a running system" with having in mind that untested updates are increasing the risk of breaking Your site.
 This is one of the main reasons why WordPress installations are often outdated, not updated at all and insecure because of this non-update behavior.

-<strong> It's time to change this, so use "WP Staging" for cloning, backup and migration of WordPress websites</strong>
+<strong> It's time to change this, so use "WP STAGING" for cloning, backup and migration of WordPress websites</strong>

 <h3> Can´t I just use my local wordpress development system like xampp / lampp for testing and backup purposes? </h3>